PSeshpavan/License-Plate-Recognition-System/README.md

 ### Inference

-- Uploaded images/videos will get saved in `uploads/` directory
+- Uploaded images/videos will get saved directly in the MongoDB database
-- Results and processed files will appear in `static/processed_videos/`
+- The processed results will be displayed on the web interface in real-time by fetching files from MongoDB database

 ## Web Application